Catherine P. Fulford, Ph.D.

 Mexico (March, 1978)

 Student: London, England, Florida State University London Program.
 (January-June 1975).
-England, Scotland, USSR, Wales, Ireland, The Netherlands, France, Spain, Belgium, Italy, Monaco, Switzerland, Austria, Germany, Liechtenstein (1975)
+England, Scotland, Union of Soviet Socialist Republics (USSR), Wales, Ireland, The Netherlands, France, Spain, Belgium, Italy, Monaco, Switzerland, Austria, Germany, Liechtenstein (1975)

 Student: Florence, Italy, Florida State University Florence Program.
 (January-June 1973).
 Italy (including Sicily), San Marino, England, Scotland, Ireland, Wales, The Netherlands, Belgium, France, Monaco, Switzerland, Austria, Germany, Liechtenstein (1973)